 The kids did great on the hour long walk, but the real treat for them was the little zoo.
 The zoo houses a surprising amount of animals, many of which are found naturally in the plantation but are sometimes hard to see in the wild.
 The kids enjoyed feeding and petting the free ranging goats and deer, and also had fun looking at the rest of the animals, such as foxes, owls, raccoons, pigs and more.

 We love southern food, and we especially love ribs, so while at Jestine’s Table, we asked our server to recommend a good restaurant for ribs.
 She recommended the Swig & Swine.
 When we pulled up to the restaurant and saw their sign said, “Making America Fat Again”, we knew we were going to love this place.
-We ate ribs 6-7 times over the course of our month in the American SE and this place had the best ribs by far.
+We ate ribs 6-7 times over the course of our month-long trip and this place had the best ribs in the south by far.
 We topped off our amazing meals by splitting some chocolate pecan pie and peanut butter pie.
 We highly recommend this place!

 Morning 2 – Kayaking